oliranks/openHASP-demo/README.md

 You need to have openweathermap and ntp binding installed.

-Weather Condition Icons are needed, else plate will end in rebootloop Download them from [here](https://haswitchplate.github.io/openHASP-docs/0.6.1/assets/users/openhasp-weathericons-day.zip), upload to plate, connect via telnet and run unzip /openhasp-weathericons-day.zip
+Weather Condition Icons are needed, else plate will end in rebootloop.
+Download them from [here](https://haswitchplate.github.io/openHASP-docs/0.6.1/assets/users/openhasp-weathericons-day.zip), upload to plate, connect via telnet and run unzip /openhasp-weathericons-day.zip